microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 }
 ```

 A request that got canceled still needs to return from the server and send a response back.
 It can not be left open / hanging.
 This is in line with the JSON-RPC protocol that requires that every request sends a response back.
-In addition it allows for returning partial results on cancel.
+In addition, it allows for returning partial results on cancel.
 If the request returns an error response on cancellation it is advised to set the error code to `ErrorCodes.RequestCancelled`.

 #### <a href="#progress" name="progress" class="anchor"> Progress Support (:arrow_right: :arrow_left:)</a>

 > *Since version 3.15.0*

-The base protocol offers also support to report progress in a generic fashion.
+The base protocol also offers support to report progress in a generic fashion.
 This mechanism can be used to report any kind of progress including [work done progress](#workDoneProgress) (usually used to report progress in the user interface using a progress bar) and partial result progress to support streaming of results.

 A progress notification has the following properties: